 - Connection to programs and services offered by partner organizations such as Alberta Health Services, Canadian Mental Health Association, and the Calgary Public Library

-The Indigenous Youth Hub will engage urban Indigenous youth on a path of healing and well-being to promote truth and reconciliation.
-A place where hope and sense of belonging are instilled.
+The Diamond Willow Youth Lodge engages urban Indigenous youth on a path of healing and well-being to promote truth and reconciliation.
+It is a place where hope and sense of belonging are instilled.